A warm welcome!

 A short film provides a review of the construction work at the Frankfurt site and an insight into the new collection and research rooms, including the Herbarium Senckenbergianum.
 Click here for “Das neue Senckenberg” on YouTube (in German).

-The department will be reopened for volunteers and guest researchers (with restrictions to comply with the hygiene concept) from 25.05.2020.
+The division will be reopened for volunteers and guest researchers (with restrictions to comply with the hygiene concept) from 25.05.2020.

 Best wishes for health, especially for the people in the particularly affected areas.